0xfe/vexflow/README.md

     $ rake clean

-If you have JSHint installed, you can check your code for common errors with:
+If you have [JSHint](http://jshint.com) installed, you can check your code for common errors with the following command.
+Note that this step is mandatory if you want to commit your changes into the official VexFlow repository.

     $ rake lint